hoofcushion/fontresizer.nvim/readme.md

 # fontresizer.nvim

-A plugins for Neovim to resize the guifont.
+A plugin for Neovim to resize the guifont.

 ## Installation